Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 #   M2 project
-# Classic Games
+# Classic Game - Rock Paper Scissors

 ##  Strategy/Scope
 Classic Games is an entertainment site intended for users that are looking to play and de-stress.

-The site features two games the user can play with:
+The site feature the classic game
-- 1)Goat & Monkey
-- 2)Rock Paper Scissor
+- Rock Paper Scissor

 The site goal is to enjoy playing and have some fun whilst trying any of the games.
 No scores or levels have been added yet.
-In each page the user will find a similar layout with playgrounds centered, some instructions showing up and an intuitive site interface.
+In each page the user will find a similar layout with playgrounds centered, instructions and an intuitive site interface.
-Entertaining arcade sound tracks and some arcade graphic to let the user re-experience some nostalgic feelings.
+Entertaining sound track and catchy graphic choice should provide the user with a positive response.

 ## Site owner goals